Abjad/abjad/trunk/abjad/docs/source/system_overview/parsing/index.rst

 .. image:: images/index-4.png

-A small number of music functions are also supported, such as ``\relative``.
+The LilyPond parser supports a small number of LilyPond music functions, such as ``\relative`` and ``\transpose``.

 Music functions which mutate the score during compilation, result in a normalized Abjad score structure.
-That is, the resulting Abjad structure corresponds to the music as it appears on the page:
+The resulting Abjad score structure corresponds to the music as it appears on the page:

 ::

-   >>> string = r'''\new Staff \relative c { c32 d e f g a b c d e f g a b c d e f g a b c }'''
+   >>> string = r'''
+   ... \new Staff \relative c {
+   ...     c32 d e f g a b c d e f g a b c d e f g a b c ... }
+   ... '''
    >>> result = parser(string)